ivan-lin1993/eks-codedeploy-demo/readme.md

         - S3_BUCKET

 1. Setting cluster auth
-    You have to add lambda role to permission to do the deploy
+    You have to add lambda role permission to do the deploy
     ```
       $ kubectl edit -n kube-system configmap/aws-auth
     ```